Last Updated: Reissued with updates to staffing and do not travel areas

 Country Summary:

-Violent crime – such as armed robbery, assault, carjacking, kidnapping, hostage taking, banditry, and rape – is common throughout the country.
+Violent crime – such as armed robbery, assault, carjacking, kidnapping, hostage taking, roadside banditry, and rape – is common throughout the country.
 Kidnappings for ransom occur frequently, often targeting dual national citizens who have returned to Nigeria for a visit, as well as U.S. citizens with perceived wealth.
 Kidnapping gangs have also stopped victims on interstate roads.

 Terrorists continue plotting and carrying out attacks in Nigeria.
 Terrorists may attack with little or no warning, targeting shopping centers, malls, markets, hotels, places of worship, restaurants, bars, schools, government installations, transportation hubs, and other places where crowds gather.
 Terrorists are known to work with local gangs to expand their reach.